-RIMMER: Erdogan’s Hit and Run Election - Turkey’s opposition bloc is now left one tinny short of a six-pack.
+RIMMER: Erdogan’s Hit and Run Election – Turkey’s opposition bloc is now left one tinny short of a six-pack.

 The lobotomised half of the electorate that keeps voting him in is unswervingly loyal and prey to AKP propaganda.
 Even where the devotion is not religious, public opinion is clamped in the maw of state media control.
 No amount of government spin, though, can conceal the economic distress caused by triple-digit inflation and no market shenanigans can disguise the paralysing weakness of the lira.

-In a functioning democracy, this slow-motion, multiple-vehicle car-wreck would bring about the end of any government.
+In a functioning democracy, this slow-motion, multiple-vehicle car wreck would bring about the end of any government.
 This was before the criminal incompetence and moral turpitude on display in the government’s chaotic reaction to the earthquake in February and the subsequent revelation that its corruption and lax building regulations massively exacerbated the tragedy.
-For voters, it may not be the tragedy they can’t handle but the farce.
-The farce most succinctly illustrated by footage of the president handing out cash to quake victims like a drunken uncle home from the pub and dishing out fivers.
+For voters, it may not be the tragedy they can’t handle but the farce; the farce most succinctly illustrated by footage of the president handing out cash to quake victims like a drunken uncle home from the pub and dishing out fivers.
 Erdogan has a black belt in cynicism.

-This then, ought to have been the Ozymandian moment when the wrinkled lip and sneer of cold command was suddenly confronted with the decay of the colossal wreck of Gaziantep.
+This, then, ought to have been the Ozymandian moment when the wrinkled lip and sneer of cold command was suddenly confronted with the decay of the colossal wreck of Gaziantep.

-The initial signals emanating from Aksaray Palace suggested Erdogan may try and delay the elections from the scheduled date in May to a more propitious juncture.
+The initial signals emanating from Aksaray Palace suggested Erdogan might try to delay the elections from the scheduled date in May to a more propitious juncture.
 Once the eventual dimensions of the disaster became apparent, however, Erdogan realised that, far from improving in six months’ time, his problems with inflation and growth would only deteriorate.
 Erdogan has run out of reserves and sympathetic dictators who might replenish them.
-It’s a hit and run election.
+It’s a hit-and-run election.

-Likewise, the chances of national focus moving on and away from the earthquake were reduced by the realisation that 1-2million people would be displaced and no one forgets they are living in a tent.
+Likewise, the chances of national focus moving on and away from the earthquake were reduced by the realisation that 1-2mn people would be displaced, and no one forgets they are living in a tent.
 The rage among many Turks (watch any footy match for confirmation) is palpable.
-So, for Erdogan, it’s a precipice in front, and wolves behind.
+So for Erdogan, it’s a precipice in front, and wolves behind.

-Pick a Politician – any politician
+Pick a politician – any politician

 For the Nation’s Alliance, the task would seem straightforward: nominate one of its two extremely popular leaders, Imamoglu or Yavas, and start preparing to administrate.
 Polls unerringly predict both mayors would beat Erdogan handsomely in a national contest, having already triumphed against AKP shoo-ins in Istanbul and Ankara previously.